Function spaces for decoupling: Embeddings

-\begin{remark} In the case of an operator as in \eqref{it:fracFIO1} with symbol in $S^{m}_{1,0}$, the final statement in Corollary \ref{cor:fracFIO} is well known (see e.g.~\cite[Section IX.6.15]{Stein93}), and from this one can derive the same statement for operators as in \eqref{it:fracFIO3}.
-Corollary \ref{cor:fracFIO} improves upon this result in several ways, since it allows for the larger class of $S^{m}_{1/2,1/2,1}$ symbols, removes the assumption that the symbol has compact spatial support, cf.~\eqref{it:fracFIO2}, and yields stronger estimates through \eqref{eq:fracFIO}, due to the sharpness of the Sobolev embeddings in Theorem \ref{thm:Sobolev2}. \end{remark}
+An application of \eqref{eq:fracFIO} in the middle, which in fact boils down to $L^{2}$ theory, thus concludes the proof. \end{proof}

-\vanish{As a Corollary\footnote{{ I'd rather leave out the next corollary, for the proof as given doesn't work for all $q$ (since Theorem~\ref{thm:Sobolev2}(b) only holds for $q \geq \min\{p,2\}$, and also has to avoid $p=1,\infty$ for the moment) and Theorem~\ref{thm:Sobolev2}(b) is really an overkill for this kind of thing.}} of Theorem \ref{thm:Sobolev2}, we easily obtain that one may allow much more general low-frequency cutoffs in the definition of the function spaces for decoupling than the ones with the specific structure in \eqref{eq:rho}.
+\begin{remark} In the case of an operator as in \eqref{it:fracFIO1} with symbol in $S^{m}_{1,0}$, the mapping property in \eqref{eq:fracFIO2} is well known (see e.g.~\cite[Section IX.6.15]{Stein93}), and from this one can derive the same statement for operators as in \eqref{it:fracFIO3}.
+Corollary \ref{cor:fracFIO} improves upon this result in several ways, since it allows for the larger class of $S^{m}_{1/2,1/2,1}$ symbols, removes the assumption that the symbol has compact spatial support, cf.~\eqref{it:fracFIO2}, and yields stronger estimates through \eqref{eq:fracFIO}, due to the sharpness of the embeddings in Theorem \ref{thm:Sobolev2}.
+In particular, as follows from the proof of \eqref{eq:fracFIO2} in case \eqref{it:fracFIO6} , Corollary \ref{cor:fracFIO} extends the improved fractional integration result mentioned in Remark \ref{rem:fracintimproved}, from the identity operator to general Fourier integral operators. \end{remark}